yrashk/yrashk.github.io/docs/index.md

 ---

 __In personal life__, I am a husband and a father of one amazing daughter.
-I enjoy running, skiing and sailing and outdoors in general.
+I enjoy running, skiing, cycling and outdoors in general.
+Trying to figure out sailing.

 ---